hydrology-tep/documentation/source/quick-start-manual/qsm4.rst

 	Figure 1: List of existing HTEP Communities

 2. You can become member of a community by clicking on Join.
 Once you have joined a community you can access your community by clicking on Enter.
-For this workshop, please join the Red River community.

 3. Currently the number of existing communities is small.
 This search field allows you to search for your community of interest once this number has significantly increased.